Toy Age Guide Calculator

 0–6 months (Sensory exploration): Babies learn through sight, sound, and touch.
 High-contrast images, rattles, soft toys, and mobiles support visual tracking and early cause-and-effect learning.

-6–12 months (Cause and effect): Babies learn that their actions cause results — banging, dropping, and pressing buttons.
+6–12 months (Cause and effect): Babies learn that their actions cause results, mainly by banging, dropping, and pressing buttons.
 Activity centers, stacking rings, and peek-a-boo toys are ideal.

-12–18 months (Mobility + exploration): Walking and climbing emerge.
+12–24 months (Mobility and exploration): Walking and climbing emerge.
 Push-and-pull toys, shape sorters, and simple puzzles support motor development and problem-solving.
+Choking risk is still high, so nothing with small parts.

-18 months – 3 years (Imagination + language): Pretend play begins.
+2–4 years (Imagination and language): Pretend play begins.
 Play kitchens, dolls, building blocks, and picture books support language and social development.
-Avoid toys with small parts — choking risk is still high.
+This is the band where a toy gets played with for six months rather than six minutes, so it is worth spending here.

-3–5 years (Cooperative play): Children begin playing with others.
-Board games, dress-up, art supplies, and construction sets (Duplo/Mega Bloks) support creativity and early social skills.
+4–6 years (Cooperative play): Children begin playing with others rather than alongside them.
+Board games, dress-up, art supplies, and construction sets (Duplo, Mega Bloks) support creativity and early social skills.
+Losing a board game gracefully is a skill being learned at this age, and it takes a while.

-10–12 years (Pre-teen): More sophisticated interests.
-Coding kits, advanced Lego Technic, art supplies, team sports gear, and hobby-specific kits (electronics, chemistry sets) fit well.
+10–12 years (Pre-teen): More sophisticated interests, and a sharp drop in tolerance for anything that looks like it was made for younger children.
+Coding kits, Lego Technic and Mindstorms, art supplies, team sports gear, and hobby-specific kits (electronics, chemistry sets) fit well.

-Safety note: Always check for small parts (choking hazard under 3 years), cord/string length (strangulation risk under 3 years), and sharp edges.
-Follow manufacturer age ratings as a minimum, not a maximum.
+Safety note: Always check for small parts (choking hazard under 3 years), cord and string length (strangulation risk under 3 years), and sharp edges.
+The most-missed hazards are not the obvious ones: button batteries and high-powered magnets both cause serious internal injury if swallowed, and both turn up in toys that otherwise look harmless.

 How we build and check this calculator